top of page

 And, of course, a relatively new-found appreciation for our inner critters or "gut buddies" has absolutely exploded over the past 10 years or so.

-Now there are not one but two new books out of this group: one more research oriented and then this one, from professor Fergus Shanahan working with illustrator Laura Gowers.
-Their book is appropriately titled, "Listen To Your Microbes," and is kind of a picture book!
+Now there are not one but two new books out of this group: one more research oriented --"The Microbiota Brain Axis: A Neuroscience Primer" (Jane Foster, Gerard Clarke)-- and then the sort of whimsical picture book, from professor Fergus Shanahan working with illustrator Laura Gowers.
+Their book is appropriately titled, "Listen To Your Microbes."

 They dislike being referred to in imprecise human terms such as ‘good', ‘bad' or ‘superbugs', and are critical to many human behaviors and attitudes to health.
 They offer clear health messages with common sense advice regarding major public health challenges including: rising rates of obesity and chronic disease; resistance of microbes to antibiotics; drug interactions with microbes; and even climate change.